Suns of Arqa

-Suns of Arqa are a world music collective founded in 1979 by Michael Wadada.
+Suns of Arqa are a world music collective founded in 1979 by Michael Wadada (real name Michael Albert Ward, deceased 2021-10-24).
 Since the group's formation, over 200 people from around the world have played and recorded with them, and in many cases these were like-minded musicians Wadada met as he travelled the world.
 Pioneers of World Beat, Ambient, Downtempo and Electro-Dub, Suns of Arqa draw inspiration from around the world, interpreting indigenous, tribal and classical folk traditions.
 They have created an impressive legacy and earned worldwide recognition.

 Early days

 Suns of Arqa started out in the World Music scene in 1979, recording their debut album Revenge of the Mozabites which was produced by Adrian Sherwood, who later became known for On-U Sound Records.
 In 1982, they were invited to play at the first WOMAD Festival by Peter Gabriel.
 They performed with Prince Far-I at Band on the Wall, his last concert before his death in 1983.
 Since then, they have gone on to work with a variety of musicians and performers, such as John Cooper Clarke, Professor Stanley Unwin, flautist Tim Wheater, Adrian Sherwood, singer Helen Watson and a great many others.